CRA Update: NSF CSGrad4US Fellowship Program Shines at AI Education Showcase on Capitol Hill

 Last month, the U.S. National Science Foundation (NSF) CSGrad4US Fellowship and Mentoring Program, administered by the Computing Research Association (CRA), took center stage at the “Empowering the AI Talent of Today and Tomorrow: NSF Investments in AI Education and Development” event, held at the Rayburn House Office Building on Capitol Hill.
 Co-hosted by the House and Senate AI Caucuses, the Congressional Showcase highlighted the essential role of AI education in preparing the next-generation workforce.

-CRA and community members plays a pivotal role in supporting the NSF CSGrad4US Fellowship Program, providing administrative support and mentorship to guide Fellows through their transition into PhD programs.
+CRA and community members play a pivotal role in supporting the NSF CSGrad4US Fellowship Program, providing administrative support and mentorship to guide Fellows through their transition into PhD programs.
 This partnership has allowed the program to thrive, helping bachelor’s degree holders return to academia and contribute to the growing field of computing research, particularly in artificial intelligence.

 The event featured remarks from Members of Congress, including Representatives Anna Eshoo (CA-16), Maxwell Frost Amo (FL-10), and Henry Cuellar (TX-28), as well as opening remarks from NSF Director Dr. Sethuraman Panchanathan.
 Dr. Panchanathan emphasized the critical role NSF plays in shaping a future-ready AI workforce, ensuring that every state and community has the tools and resources to lead in AI innovation.